ffalor/ffalor-groupmembers/README.md

 ## Requirements

+PowerShell 5.1 is recommended to ensure full functionality.
+Will use net.exe if version 5.1 is not present.
+See the [Limitations](Limitations) section for more information.

 This module is compatible with Puppet Enterprise and Puppet Bolt.

 -   To run tasks with Puppet Enterprise, PE 2018.1 or later must be installed on the machine from which you are running task commands.
 Machines receiving task requests must be Puppet agents.